earkevin11/Service-Endpoints/README.md

 - VM's connecting to the Azure Storage Account will be connecting to the Azure Storage Account's Public IP.
 - The Azure Storage Account will see the connection from the virtual machine's Private IP address.
 - When the Service Endpoint is enabled for the subnet, everything access will be blocked except for the virtual machine is that subnet where the service endpoint was created.
+- Connection is going over Microsoft's backbone network and never over the internet.
+It is still connecting via the Storage account's public IP.

 <p align="center">